Huegoxaga/notes/cloud-services/aws.md

 It is used to allow devices to support Alexa.

 - Register a product from the developer console in order to get crendentials required by the customized Alexa Device.

+## Cognito

+- It provides authentication, authorization, and user management for your web and mobile apps.
+Your users can sign in directly with a user name and password, or through a third party such as Facebook, Amazon, or Google.
+- The two main components of Amazon Cognito are user pools and identity pools.
+  - User pools are user directories that provide sign-up and sign-in options for your app users.
+  - Identity pools enable you to grant your users access to other AWS services.
+You can use identity pools and user pools separately or together.